libsdl-org/sdlwiki/SDL3/SDL_ReadStorageFile.md

 ## Remarks

 The value of `length` must match the length of the file exactly; call [SDL_GetStorageFileSize](SDL_GetStorageFileSize)() to get this value.
-This behavior may be related in a future release.
+This behavior may be relaxed in a future release.

 ## Version